MacRobertson International Croquet Shield

 The MacRobertson International Croquet Shield is the premier croquet team event in the world.
 It is currently competed for by Australia, England, New Zealand and the United States.
 It is known affectionately as the MacRob or just the Mac.

 The series is now played in rotation between the competing countries every three or four years.

 The most recent series was held in 2022 in Australia; it was won by England.

+The next series will be held in 2026 in England.

 History

 The competition is named after Australian confectionery maker and philanthropist, Sir Macpherson Robertson.
-In the early 1920s, Robertson played croquet as his pastime.
 He enlisted returned World War I veterans to take up concessions for his products and encouraged them to try croquet also, believing it to be a teaching aid for developing skills in self-discipline and risk management.
 Eventually, a pool of players were participating in regular tournaments.
 In 1925, with a growing interest in the sport, he established the MacRobertson Shield, an international tournament of croquet "Tests" between Australia and England.
 The Victorian Croquet Association sent a team of four players to England to contest the inaugural tournament.
 England won easily and Robertson presented the Shield personally.

 In 1927-8 an England team played in Australia and was narrowly defeated.
 In 1930, New Zealand was invited to participate in a series between themselves and Australia, with Australia winning comfortably; the first triangular series was then held in 1935 in Melbourne as part of the Melbourne centenary celebrations.
 In 1993, a United States team was admitted into the tournament.

 Between 1974 and 2010 the team representing the Croquet Association was named "Great Britain" and in two series "Great Britain and Ireland", because the teams included players from Scotland, Wales and Ireland.
 Following the introduction of the World Croquet Federation World Association Croquet Team Championship in 2010, the team was named "England" from the 2013-14 series and now only includes English qualified players.

 Each team is represented by six players and since 1996 each test has been the best of 21 matches comprising 12 singles and 9 doubles.